| | |

 DIY Art Ledge

 A few months ago I was knee deep in the One Room Challenge, but I promised some tutorials on my DIYs once the holidays were over.
 Well, that time is now!
-One of my favorite DIYs from our family room renovation was the DIY Art Ledge we built for over the sofa.
+One of my favorite DIYs from the family room renovation was the DIY Art Ledge I built for over the sofa.
 This was such an easy and affordable project anyone can do!
-It added so much to our family room and didn’t break the bank!
-To motivate you to try this one on your own, I am also sharing several of the art pieces with you in my FREE printables library!
-Not only can you build this extra long ledge but you will have art to put on it!
+It added so much to an otherwise blank wall in the family room, created a focal point, and didn’t break the bank!
+To motivate you to try this one on your own, I am also sharing several of the wall art pieces with you in my FREE printables library!
+This is an easy way to create an accent wall and fill an empty wall with your favorite artwork or family photos.
+Not to mention it is a great option for above the couch decor.

 2 – 1x8x8 Boards